-2 As a result of overlapping types of habitat disturbance and overlapping buffers for anthropogenic habitat disturbance, some habitat disturbance polygons are identified as more than one type of habitat disturbance (e.g. a "settlement" polygon will overlap with a "road" polygon).
-As a result, one polygon could include the footprint of more than one type of habitat disturbance and therefore adding up the area of individual types of anthropogenic disturbance" (see Tables 7 and 8), which merges all anthropogenic habitat disturbance is consumed in a fire).
+As a result of overlapping types of habitat disturbance and overlapping buffers for anthropogenic habitat disturbance, some habitat disturbance polygons are identified as more than one type of habitat disturbance (e.g. a "settlement" polygon will overlap with a "road" polygon).
+As a result, one polygon could include the footprint of more than one type of habitat disturbance and therefore adding up the area of individual types of anthropogenic habitat disturbance will exceed the combined area of "Total anthropogenic disturbance" (see Tables 7 and 8), which merges all anthropogenic habitat disturbance and their buffers to eliminate overlaps.
+Similarly, "Total habitat disturbance" (see Tables 7 and 8) also merges the footprints of fires <40 years and anthropogenic habitat disturbance to eliminate double-counting overlapping habitat disturbances (e.g. a cutblock that was subsequently consumed in a fire).

-3 "Road and trail" indicates the portions of the "Road" and "Trail" categories that were identified as both a road and a trail; "Total Road/Trail" is the combined total of roads and trails and accounts for overlap between the two categories.
+^{3 &}quot;Road and trail" indicates the portions of the "Road" and "Trail" categories that were identified as both a road and a trail; "Total Road/Trail" is the combined total of roads and trails and accounts for overlap between the two categories.